wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/credentials.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn what you need to provide access credentials to the Wazuh Azure module so it can successfully connect to Azure.
+  :description: Learn what you need to provide access credentials to the Wazuh Azure module so it can successfully connect to Azure in this section of the Wazuh documentation.

 .. _azure_credentials: